Pier First class zenlike corridors

 Pier First class

-First order of business was to book a massage, arrange a day room, and have a shower.
+First order of business was to book a massage, arrange a day room, have a shower and catch up on some sleep.

 I headed to the Retreat, where I was greeted by two friendly ladies at the reception.
 There were a few massage options, but I didn’t get a chance to take a picture of it.